apache/arrow/docs/source/developers/cpp/building.rst

-   Instead of relying on CMake presets, it is **highly recommended** that automated builds, continuous integration, release scripts, etc. use manual configuration instead, as outlined below.
+   Instead of relying on CMake presets, it is **highly recommended** that automated builds, continuous integration, release scripts, etc. use manual configuration, as outlined below.

 .. seealso::
    `Official documentation for CMake presets <https://cmake.org/cmake/help/v3.21/manual/cmake-presets.7.html>`_.